mawds/library-shell/_episodes/03-loop.md

 `$filename` is `33504-0.txt`.
-The interpreter runs the command `head` on `33504-0.txt`, and the prints the first three lines of `basilisk.dat`.
+The interpreter runs the command `head` on `33504-0.txt`, and the prints the first three lines of `33504-0.txt`.
 For the second iteration, `$filename` becomes `829-0.txt`.
-This time, the shell runs `head` on `829-0.txt` and prints the first three lines of `unicorn.dat`.
+This time, the shell runs `head` on `829-0.txt` and prints the first three lines of `829-0.txt`.
 Since the list was only two items, the shell exits the `for` loop.

 When using variables it is also